haibol2016/BioinformaticsTrainingWorkshop/lectures/readmes/intro_to_unix_command_line_DB.md

 There are more standards, but these are likely to be the most important for now!
 You can find Unix-based operating systems silently working underneath your Mac OS and your favorite flavor of Linux.
 Because Unix comes with many very useful (and open source) commands for analysis, programming and file management, it is the preferred operating system for many scientific computing tasks.

 You've been used to using a graphical user interface (**GUI**) if you have been working on Windows or Mac PCs, but now we're going to run things on the **command line**!
 While GUIs are very useful for singular tasks, they tend to fail when you need to run lots of repetitive tasks or deal with huge data files!
-This is where knowing how to use the command line is very useful!
+This is where knowing how to use the command line is very useful.

 My goal in this lecture is to get you familiar with basic Unix commands and how to navigate the command line.
 I will try to **"bold"** computer science concepts and commands throughout this text for your reference.
 In order to reinforce these lessons, I tell jokes and force you to type commands in the command line.
 I have been told that I have a very strange sense of humor -- you've been warned!

+<a name="connect"></a>
 ## Connecting to the command line terminal

 If you are working on a Windows, Mac or Unix PC, you will first need to open a compatible terminal window.
-On Windows, you can now use the [Windows Powershell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6).
+On Windows, you can now use the [Windows Powershell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) to connect to a unix-based server.

 For Mac and Linux machines, you need to hit the hotkeys for the [Mac terminal](https://www.idownloadblog.com/2019/04/19/ways-open-terminal-mac/) or **Control-T** for most Linux distributions.
 You should be greeted by a happy dollar sign: **"$"**.
 You're in the money!
 If you're on Mac or Linux, you should have access to the entire panoply of Unix command already!
 Congratulations!
 But before you blow up your laptop, it may make sense to connect to another server.
 To do this, you use the **ssh** command (replace values in the parentheses with your assigned username and server ip address!):

 ```bash
 ssh (your username)@(the server ip address)
 ```
+Note that you can use ssh on windows powershell as well!
+Most of the other unix commands have analogs on the windows powershell, but they are named differently.
+For the sake of space (and my sanity!), I will not list these analogs in this document.

 Just to keep things clear, I will use **comments** to explain concepts on the command line and to antagonize you.
 Comments are any line prefaced by a '#' sign, and you can type these into the command line as well!